The world’s grand challenges will not be solved by science unless we also understand how to communicate that science.

-Science communicators bridge the gap between the scientific community and the public.
+Science communicators bridge the gap between those researching and working in Science Technology Engineering and Maths (STEM) and the public.

-They use their knowledge of science and communication to facilitate discussion about important scientific issues.
+Science communicators use their knowledge to facilitate discussion about important scientific issues.
 Science communicators play a critical role in interpreting scientific information and making it accessible to diverse audiences.

 They engage with business, industry and the community and facilitate dialogue about science and technology to enhance understanding and inform decision making.

-Our research focuses on understanding how best to effectively communicate complex scientific information and how we can to improve impact of science engagement.
+We research how best to communicate complex scientific information and how to increase the impact of science engagement.